Links on Android Authority may earn us a commission. Learn more.

 - Internet access.

-- Headphones with Google Assistant support or complete integration.
+- Headphones with Assistant support or complete integration.

-To activate Google Assistant from your headphones, either say, “Ok, Google,” “Hey, Google,” or tap and hold the multifunction button on your headset for a few seconds.
-From there, you’re prompted with a notification sound to signal that Assistant is ready to receive your inquiry or command.
+Once it’s all set up, activate Google Assistant from your headphones by saying “Ok, Google,” “Hey, Google,” or using your headphones’ dedicated button (if there is one).
+You’re prompted with a notification sound to signal that the Assistant is ready to receive your inquiry or command.

 What can Google Assistant do through your headphones?

 Arguably one of the most used features of Google’s virtual assistant is the ability to manage your day.
-Assistant can perform basic tasks like setting timers and reminders, and if you want to get a bit more in-depth, it can give you a brief readout of your day from Google Calendar or tell you about a specific appointment.
-What’s more, you can add notes to the Google Keep app or add a specific item to a shopping list.
+Assistant can perform basic tasks like setting timers and reminders, and if you want to get a bit more in-depth, it can give you a brief readout of your day from Google Calendar, or tell you about a specific appointment.
+You can add notes to the Google Keep app or add a particular item to a shopping list.

-You can use Assistant to facilitate entertainment too, by taking control of media playback.
+You can also use Assistant to facilitate entertainment by taking control of media playback.
 Just ask it to play music from your preferred streaming service.
-These requests can be as specific or vague as you’d like: both “shuffle music from Spotify” and “play Summertime by Louis Armstrong” return immediate results without hesitation.
-If a song plays that you don’t like, tell Assistant to skip it.
-Likewise, if your anthem finished and you want to hear it again, just ask.
-Unfortunately, certain commands aren’t enabled yet such as playing podcasts from apps even from Spotify.
+These requests can be as specific or vague as you’d like: both “shuffle music from Spotify,” and “play Summertime by Louis Armstrong,” return immediate results without hesitation.
+If you don’t like the song, tell the Assistant to skip it.
+Likewise, just ask if your anthem is finished and you want to hear it again.

 You can also make calls and contact-related commands like ringing or texting a specific person, checking voicemail, and asking Google Assistant to read someone’s address.
-If it’s your first time calling someone via Google Assistant, it prompts you to choose which number (mobile, home, etc) you’d like to select.
-Prior to sending a text, Google reads back your dictation and asks you to confirm the message before it’s sent.
+If it’s your first time calling someone via Google Assistant, it prompts you to choose which number (mobile, home, etc.) you’d like to select.
+Before sending a text, Google reads back your dictation and asks you to confirm the message before it’s sent.

 Smart home commands

-Google Assistant headphones go beyond handset usage as you can also interact with other smart devices.
-You can set up routines, so Assistant can perform multiple tasks with a single command.
+Google Assistant headphones go beyond handset usage as you can also interact with other intelligent devices.
+You can set up routines, so the Assistant can perform multiple tasks with a single command.
 For instance, if you say, “I’m home,” it will know to adjust the lights, thermostat, read reminders, and play music from your Google smart speaker.
-Now, in order to take full advantage of such features, you’ll need smart home devices like a Nest thermostat or Philips Hue lightbulbs.
+Now, in order to take full advantage of such features, you’ll need smart home devices like a Nest thermostat or smart light bulbs.

 It can also display notifications like unopened emails and future reminders.
-In order to do this, though, you must enable it on your device.
+To do this, though, you must enable it on your device.
 It’s not too hard; Google prompts you, making it a two-tap process.

-If you’re hosting a potluck and need a last minute recipe, Google Assistant can find and send it to Google Home, which will then read it aloud as you cook.
+If you’re hosting a potluck and need a last-minute recipe, the digital assistant can find and send it to your smart speaker or display, which will then read it aloud as you cook.
 Again, this action is prompted with the “OK, Google” hot word, which can be used to set timers, reminders, and calendar events.
 Personally, this has been incredibly useful for those moments when I haven’t had a spare hand.

 Great headphones to use with Google Assistant

 You may be wondering what the best options are for Google Assistant headphones.
 Well, if you want complete integration, we have a full list for you here.
 Coincidentally, our first two picks below are also featured on that list.
-Otherwise, if you just want basic support and don’t need full integration, nearly any wireless headphones or earbuds will do.
+Otherwise, nearly any wireless headphones or earbuds will do if you just want basic support and don’t need full integration.